Frequently Asked Questions

 |Is participation in this program limited to Carlisle, Concord, and Lincoln residents and businesses?||

 Yes.
-While you are welcome to reach out to any of our selected installers, only Carlisle, Concord, and Lincoln residents and businesses are eligible to receive the HeatSmart CCL standard pricing.
+Only Carlisle, Concord, and Lincoln residents and businesses were eligible to receive the HeatSmart CCL standard pricing.

 If your community is interested in hosting a HeatSmart program in the future, MassCEC may be issuing a new round of HeatSmart Mass later in 2018.
 Reach out to email@example.com for more information.